 As most of us know, more is not always better.
 To wade through all these sites would be daunting for the consumer who wishes to do comparative shopping.

-Whether you buy form us, or someone else, I have put together just some of the things you want to look out for.
+Whether you buy from us, or someone else, I have put together just some of the things you want to look out for.

 1. Does the seller sell common colors (white, green, brown) for the same amount as rare colors (blue, aqua, red etc.....)?